Setting up Authoritative Domain Name Servers

-I have not found the problem of rDNS symmetry to be a serious impediment to runing my own low-volume email server, which I have been running with two different fixed-IPs issued by two different ISPs between 2022 and 2025.
+The problem of rDNS symmetry was not a serious impediment to running my own low-volume email server between 2022 and 2024.
 The servers of really large corporations like ATT and Bezeq International, and even some of the blacklisting organizations, generally have mitigation procedures for servers blacklisted but not actually sending out spam.
+Starting in 2025, the ideas of the post-modernists started gaining traction, despite lack of evidence regarding their effectiveness.

 configure-master-bind-dns-server-on-ubuntu/